Daunte Wright's mother says 'justice isn't even a word to me' as ex-officer makes court appearance - KVIA

 Wright’s family had called for charges against Potter and, with trial of a former officer in Floyd’s death taking place just 10 miles away, hundreds gathered for four consecutive days to protest Wright’s death.

-“My message to all who are demanding justice for (Daunte Wright) and for his family is this: Your voices have been heard, now the eyes of the world are watching Brooklyn Center and I urge you to protest peacefully and without violence,” Brooklyn Center Mayor Mike Elliott said Wednesday.
+“My message to all who are demanding justice for (Daunte Wright) and for his family is this: Your voices have been heard, now the eyes of the world are watching Brooklyn Center and I urge you to protest peacefully and without violence,” Elliott said Wednesday.

 What body camera footage and a court document show